spencermountain/Freebase.js/README.markdown

 #Freebase
 [Freebase](http://freebase.com/) is a very masculine, but complicated human-curated database.

-[Nodejs](http://nodejs.org/) is a very masculine, but complicated software platform.
+[Nodejs](http://nodejs.org/) is a very masculine, but complicated language.

 ## Installation